esadaltunel/3D_grid_environment/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.

+## Warning !

+If you try to run env_render_test.py file it can be render diffent test for first time.
+If you quite the rendering it will render according to current test variables.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue.